Five to try: Cornish Mining World Heritage Site attractions

 East Pool Mine

-In Cornwall’s industrial heartland sit two great beam engines, originally powered by high-pressure steam boilers introduced by local hero Richard Trevithick.
+In Cornwall’s industrial heartland sit two great beam engines, originally powered by high-pressure steam boilers designed and built in Cornwall.
 Preserved in their towering engine houses, they are a reminder of Cornwall's days as a world-famous centre of industry, engineering and innovation.
 The pumping engine is one of the largest surviving Cornish beam engines in the world, and the restored winding engine can be seen in action daily.
-With lots of displays and a family trail, it’s a great place to discover the whole dramatic story of Cornish mining.
-Also worth visiting King Edward Mine while in the area.
+With lots to discover, pre-book a guided tour to learn the the dramatic story of Cornish mining.
+It's also worth visiting King Edward Mine while in the area.

 • No Awards